jcohen35/ENEE457-term-project/README.md

   - On WSL, run ifconfig
     - It will be the eth0 inet address

 Now you should be able to send a message on one client, watch the server read it, and see the message show up on the other client's side.

+## To disconnect:
-To disconnect, press Ctrl+C on the server terminal.
+  - Press Ctrl+C on the server terminal.
 We are working on disconnecting the client-side.